 Making The Switch From Cot To Toddler Bed…

-Our little boy Max is 2.5, and last night, we finally bit the bullet and put him into a toddler bed!
+Our little boy Max is 2.5, and 3 months ago, we finally bit the bullet and put him into a toddler bed!

 People have told us we’ve put him in a toddler bed quite late, whilst others have said their older toddlers are still in a cot; it has become evident that kids are all individuals in all areas, sleep included.
-It took us quite a while to make the decision, and lots of people have seemed surprised that he was yet to be put into a toddler bed at his age, but so far, so good (apart from a few unsettled nights, he got used to his new bed.
+It took us quite a while to make the decision, and lots of people have seemed surprised that he was yet to be put into a toddler bed at his age, but after a few unsettled nights, he got used to his new bed.

 Thinking of making the big switcheroo?
 Here are some things to consider;

 - Will a gate fit on their bedroom door?
 If your little one has a tendency to escape, a gate will be handy.

 - Will the dimensions of a toddler bed fit in their room?
 Ours is about the same size as his cot but some are bigger.

 - Where is best to shop for a toddler bed?

 - Do I want to go straight to a normal single bed instead?

 - Am I prepared for a few disturbed nights sleep (work, plans etc)?